markhowellsmead/mhm-attachment-from-ftp/README.md

 ## Plugin options
 * **Source folder**: the folder on the server which will be watched by the cron task for new image files.
 * **Post author**: the author in the website to whom new Attachments will be attributed.
+* **Number of files to process**: how many images to process in a single batch.
+(See plugin options for futher details.)
-* **Do not overwrite**: if an Attachment already exists for the new file, then don't overwrite the title, the caption or the description when updating with the new file.
+* **Do not overwrite existing titles or descriptions**: if an Attachment already exists for the new file, then don't overwrite the title, the caption or the description when updating with the new file.
 Default: OFF.
 (Title and description will be overwritten, even if the new title and description are empty.)

 ##Author
 Mark Howells-Mead | www.permanenttourist.ch | Since 11th October 2016